-OVERVIEW: The Segal Family Foundation is the philanthropic vehicle of Crate and Barrel founders Gordon and Carole Segal, and family.
-The Segals steadily and strongly support Northwestern, their alma mater, as well as health, education, youth, human services, arts and culture, and Jewish causes.
+OVERVIEW: The Segal Family Foundation is the philanthropic vehicle of Crate and Barrel founders Gordon and Carole Segal, who support Northwestern University, their alma mater, as well as health, education, youth, human services, arts and culture, and Jewish causes.

 IP TAKE: The foundation keeps a low profile and does not appear to accept unsolicited proposals.
 Networking will be key for getting on this funder's radar.

 PROFILE: Established in 2000, the Segal Family Foundation is a family foundation based in Northbrook, Illinois, a suburb of Chicago.
 Chicago area couple Gordon and Carole Segal founded Crate and Barrel as a family business in 1962.
 Today, Crate and Barrel is one of the most successful furniture and housewares retailers in the nation.
-The Segals have put some of their wealth towards philanthropy, and move their charitable contributions through the Segal Family Foundation, which steadily supports Chicagoland organizations.
+The Segals have put some of their wealth towards philanthropy and move their charitable contributions through the Segal Family Foundation, which steadily supports Chicagoland organizations.
 Grantmaking includes education and youth, arts and culture, health and human Services, and Jewish causes.

 The foundation does not have a website to guide grantseekers.
 However, the family strongly supports Northwestern University, from where Carole and Gordon graduated.
-The school is home to the Segal Design Institute and Carole has served in several leadership positions at Northwestern.
+The school is home to the Segal Design Institute, and Carole has served in several leadership positions at Northwestern.
 The Segals, via their family foundation, have also supported Chicago schools like Art Institute of Chicago, DePaul University, Illinois Institute of Technology, and Music Institute of Chicago.
 The foundation's grantmaking has also touched places like After School Matters, which works with teens, Chicago Foundation for Education, and Accelerate Institute.